 Step 1.
 Hire a real estate agent

 Many homeowners hire a real estate agent to help them sell their house.
-Real estate agents are licensed professionals who can help you set a list price for your house based on its current valuation and the local real estate market.
+Real estate agents are licensed professionals who can help you set a sale price for your home based on its current valuation and the local real estate market.
 They can give you advice on the kinds of renovations and repairs that can help you sell your home.

 You can also sell your home without a real estate agent.
 (You may see listings which are noted as "For Sale by Owner" or "FSBO".)
 When you don’t hire a real estate agent, you become responsible for the work an agent would do for you.
 Look at the advantages and disadvantages of hiring an agent and decide which choice is better for you.